aws/eks-anywhere/designs/generic-git-provider-gitops.md

 If it does exist, the installation will proceed in the same manner as the current Github integration, cloning the repository locally, initializing it if needed, and committing the EKS Anywhere/Flux system configuration files and pushing the contents to the remote.

 ### Delete
 The delete experience will bypass the deletion of the repository if the generic git provider is used.
+The configuration files specific to the cluster will be cleaned up as they would otherwise.

 ## Solution Details
 EKS Anywhere uses the `flux bootstrap` command to bootstrap the cluster with the Flux controllers and configure them to use the given provider.
 We translate the user-provided configuration in the GitOpsConfig spec into command line arguments for the Flux executable and, in the case of a specific provider like GitHub, to calls to the Github API to take specific actions like creating repositories.